wso2-attic/product-brs/README.txt

 System Requirements
 ==================================

-1. Minimum memory - 1 GB
+1. Minimum memory - 2 GB
-2. Processor      - Pentium 800MHz or equivalent at minimum
+2. Processor      - 3GHz Dual­core Xeon/Opteron (or latest)
 3. Java SE Development Kit 1.7 or higher
 4. To compile and run the sample clients, an Ant version is required.
 Ant 1.7.0 version is recommended